MartinEvandt/openc2-ap-er/oc2edr.md

     * SHOULD respond with "Command not supported" in the status text
     * MAY respond with status code 500

-#### 2.3.11.1 Delete file
+#### 2.3.12.1 Delete file
-Deletes the specified file from an endpoint.
+Deletes the specified file from an Endpoint.

 OpenC2 Producers that send 'delete file' Commands: